Punktum-dk/epp-service-specification/README.md

   - Introduction of support for [transfer domain](#transfer-domain) command
   - Added clarifications on status codes for domains, contacts and hosts
   - Removed XSD Version History, referencing original source in [EPP XSD repository][DKHMXSD], so there is a single source for this information
-  - This version of the specification is based on the DK Hostmaster EPP XSD version 4.3
+  - This version of the specification is based on the Punktum dk EPP XSD version 4.3
   - Addition of disclaimer, setting the scope and frame for this specification
   - Addition of [Feature and Meta-role Matrix](#feature-and-meta-role-matrix)
   - This revision of the specification describes version 4.0.0 of the EPP service